EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 <!-- Jim
  One of the things that I am not currently happy with is that you are looking at AS1 and AS2 as being independent appliers of access control logic without any communication between them.
 I think that AS1 needs the ability to give policy to AS2 on a topic after it has been created and before any subscribers get keys.
 In the case they are co-resident this is trivial, in other cases it may not be.

- AS1 and AS2 have in my mind clearly separated functions.
+ FP: AS1 and AS2 have in my mind clearly separated functions.
 There is some coordination involved of course (to gain knowledge of the policies), but I think that how this is dealt with is application specific.
 For example, there could be some node distributing those (they do not need to talk to each other directly).
 Added some generic considerations at the end of the section.
 -->

 1. The Publisher requests publishing access to the Broker at the AS1, and communicates with the Broker to set up security.